Centre for Technological Futures

 Jana Mattern is a visiting Ph.D student from Muenster University, Germany.
 She works in topics related to organizational psychology and personality psychology.
 In her research, she focuses on the challenges and opportunities of the digital workplace and the impacts on the individual.
 Currently, she is researching the influence of detachment strategies on the ability to cope with the constant connectivity that is created by the increased use of Information and communication technologies.
 She follows a multimethod approach with qualitative data, quantitative analyses and the use of physiological measures (e.g. heart rate variability).
 Her department’s webpage is https://www.wi.uni-muenster.de/department/wi

-Professor Raoni Rajão, Federal University of Minas Gerais, Brazil
+Professor Raoni Rajão, Federal Ministry of the Environment and Climate Change and Federal University of Minas Gerais, Brazil

-Raoni Rajão is a tenured professor in environmental management and social studies of science & technology in the Department of Production Engineering at the Federal University of Minas Gerais (UFMG) in Brazil and Visiting Professor in the Centre for Technological Futures at Lancaster University.
-He also teaches in the graduate programmes in Production Engineering, and Environmental Analysis and Modelling both at UFMG and in Social and Political Sciences of the Environment at Radboud University in the Netherlands.
+Raoni Rajão is currently Head of the Department for Deforestation and fire control policies at the Brazilian Ministry of Environment.
+He is also a tenured professor in environmental management and social studies of science & technology in the Department of Production Engineering at the Federal University of Minas Gerais (UFMG) in Brazil and Visiting Professor in the Centre for Technological Futures at Lancaster University.
 His research interests cross postcolonial studies, environmental politics and science studies with a particular focus on climate and forest policies in Brazil.
-He has collaborated with different agencies of the United Nations, the World Bank and the German Technical Cooperation (GIZ), and has advised senior officials from the State Government of Minas Gerais and the Brazilian Federal Government in the creation of environmental policy.
+He has collaborated with different agencies of the United Nations, the World Bank and the German Technical Cooperation (GIZ) and has advised the State Government of Minas Gerais and the Brazilian Federal Government in the creation of environmental policy.
 His research has featured in journals such as Social Studies of Science, Science Technology and Human Values, Theory, Culture & Society, Science (AAAS), Nature Climate Change and Proceedings of the National Academy of Sciences of the United States of America (PNAS).
-He is currently the principal investigator of grants from CNPq and FAPEMIG, the national and regional funding agencies.